 It sucks to feel like you’ve missed out, especially when it comes to something as cool as the Nintendo Switch stylus that came with pre-orders of the Super Mario Maker 2 Limited Edition.
-Don’t worry if you’re still after one.
-We’ve got the best Nintendo Switch stylus for the job right here.
+If you’re still searching for that perfect substitute, we’ve got the best Nintendo Switch stylus for the job right here.

-You might have realised how useful a stylus is when creating levels in Mario Maker 2, or putting your math skills to the test in the newly-released Dr Kawashima’s Brain Training.
-Sure, many of these might not have the cool looks of that limited edition one, but they’ll make everything you want to do on your Switch a breeze.
+Whether you’re creating levels in Mario Maker 2, indulging in tabletop fun in Clubhouse Games, or putting your math skills to the test in Dr Kawashima’s Brain Training, a stylus can seriously improve your experience on Switch.
+Sure, many of these might not look as cool as the limited edition version, but they’ll make everything you want to do on your touchscreen a breeze.

 We begin with our top pick: the Meko Universal Stylus.
 It’s functional, affordable and widely available, which makes it easy to put atop our list.

 The Meko Universal Stylus sports a fibre tip on one end with a diameter of about 0.24in and a disc tip on the other offering a diameter of 0.27in.
 Simply flip the stylus around and use whichever you prefer.
 These aren’t the finest of drawing tools, but they’re still good for Mario Maker 2 level creation.
 You won’t have any trouble completing accurate movements and taps feel very responsive on the screen.

 What’s more, if you’re liable to lose your stylus, you can buy a Meko Capacitive Stylus Pen and you get a pack of two for not much more than the price of one.
 We’ve been there, right?
 Who hasn’t somehow lost half a dozen of those fiddly 3DS styluses in the space of, well, no time at all?
 In addition, you also receive four replacement disc tips and two replacement fibre tips – you know, for those times when you somehow lose the tip of your stylus too.